dvincentwest/radie/doc/source/articles/what_is_dataquick.rst

 -----------------------------------
 It should be noted that the point of the general analysis software listed above is to make it easy to import data and create complex plots.
 However, because it is easy, it is slow.
-DataQuick takes the opposite approach.
+Radie takes the opposite approach.
 It can be a lot of work to define a structure, write one or more loader functions for files of that structure and then create a complex visualization.
 For a one-time use you would never do this.
 However, by putting the work in at the beginning to create these